CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies the technology (Temporal), lists specific capabilities (saga patterns, determinism constraints, workflow/activity separation), and provides explicit trigger guidance for when to use it.
-It uses proper third-person voice and covers natural terms developers would use when seeking help with Temporal-based distributed systems.
+This is a strong skill description that clearly identifies the technology (Temporal), lists specific concepts covered, and provides explicit trigger conditions.
+It uses proper third-person voice and includes natural keywords that users working with distributed systems would use.
+The description is concise yet comprehensive enough to distinguish it from general architecture or microservice skills.

 DimensionReasoningScore